xcore/sc_lcd/app_touch_controller_lib_demo/doc_quickstart/quickstart.rst

 Run the Application
 +++++++++++++++++++

-Now that the application has been compiled, the next step is to run it on the Slicekit Core Board using the tools to load the application over JTAG (via the XTAG2 and XTAG Adaptor card) into the xCORE multicore microcontroller.
+Now that the application has been compiled, the next step is to run it on the sliceKIT Core Board using the tools to load the application over JTAG (via the XTAG2 and XTAG Adaptor card) into the xCORE multicore microcontroller.

 #.
 Click on the run icon (the white arrow in the green circle).
 A dialog will appear asking which device to connect to.
 Select ``XMOS XTAG2``.
 #.
 Wait for the message ``Please touch the screen .....`` in the Debug Console window.
 When the screen is touched, the touch coordinates are displayed.